Mingyuan03/tp/docs/UserGuide.md

 * To reset the displayed list (i.e. when the displayed list is empty or the job you are searching for is no longer in the list), use `listjob` to reset back to original list and continue searching again.

 Expected output:
-* `findjob data engineer` returns jobs which contain data or engineering in their details.
+* `findjob data engineer` returns jobs which contain data or engineer in their details.

 ![findjob_success](images/findjob_success.png)